Last Updated on

 To glass it up, the Steiner Champ 10X26 binoculars are awesome for the price.
 It looks like a little tactical expert that’s ready to gear up anytime you get the itch.
 However, the eye relief stinks – bad.
 Some buyers chalk up the bad image quality to the glass, however, it has more to do with the optical specs versus the glass.
 On a bright day, you’ll have no issues.
 Other days, it might be a different story.
 That’s the compromise with small objective lens binos – know what you’re buying.

 Compare the Champ to the Bushnell Legend Ultra HD 10X25 for example.
 The Legend has better eye relief, and it sports some premium glass components.
-It’s a pretty solid unit for the price too, check it out for yourself.
+It’s a pretty solid unit for the price too.

-But, if you wanted to stay within the Steiner clan, the Predator 10X42 (which we reviewed here) would be the nearest jump up in price.
+But, if you wanted to stay within the Steiner clan, the Predator 10X42 which we review here would be the nearest jump up in price.
 It sports the ever-popular 10X42 platform that many hunters love, and it’s versatile enough to tote around for any occasion.

 While the Champ is a small, itsy thing, it’s going to stand the test of time.
 How do we know?
 It’s a Steiner.
 You’re going to get closer to your target faster than ever before!